mortenoj/go-graphql/README.md

 ## Running

-If you have installed dependencies and are able to build, you can run the program by running `make run`.
+If you have installed dependencies and are able to build, you can run the program by running `make run-dev`.